Experiencing a pregnancy loss

 It can be devastating to lose a baby at any stage of pregnancy.
-Pregnancy loss is more common than you probably think - and it’s not your fault.
+Even though you probably feel very alone, pregnancy loss is more common than you probably think — and it’s not your fault.
 This article aims to help you deal with the many emotions you will be feeling.

 Experiencing a miscarriage, stillbirth, blighted ovum, molar or ectopic pregnancy can be very traumatic for both parents.
 Society underestimates how painful it is.
 Losing a baby is a death that you need to grieve, just as when you lose any other loved one.